 Also Read: 10 Reasons to Study in Poland

-Throughout your studies, you would need to buy books, review journals, and other study materials which also gets added to your overall cost of living in Poland.
+Throughout your studies, you would need to buy books, review journals, and other study materials which also get added to your overall cost of living in Poland.
 In most instances, these are required, and they can also be obtained from certain universities.
-However, to save money, it is recommended that you purchase them from book stores that sell recycled or used products.
+However, to save money, it is recommended that you purchase them from bookstores that sell recycled or used products.

 FAQs on Cost of Living in Poland

 Poland has a GDP of 14,900, according to IMF data (2019).
 In addition, Poland has a human development index (HDI) of 0.872, according to the United Nations Development Programme (UNDP).
 Taking these statistics into account, Poland is an affluent country.

 For Indians, Poland is a haven.
 While there are incidents of bigotry against Indians, the nation is peaceful if you are careful.

 Yes, there is Indian food available in India.
 Both big cities in Poland have a large number of Indian grocery stores and restaurants.
 In addition, general grocery products used in Indian cuisine can also be found in regular grocery stores such as Lidl, Carrefour, and Biedronka.

 In general, the majority of Poles like and welcome Indians.
 But, of course, there are all kinds of people, just as in any other country, and you will encounter both good and bad things, just as everywhere else in the world.